-Saturday July 21st is your DC404 meeting at Manuel’s Tavern at 2pm
+Saturday September 18th is your DC404 virtual meeting

-Come prepared to share what you are working on.
+We will have time after the presentation for people to to share what they are working on.
 Your project doesn’t have to be complete and slides are not required (like show-n-tell).

 More information about NetKotH can be found here: